Apollon77/ioBroker.meross/README.md

 One Adapter instance will show all devices from one Meross Cloud account and allows to control them.

+## Note when using MFA
+The adapter allows to enter the current MFA code in the settings.
+Please be aware that a code is only valid 30s, so enter and save fast :-)

+The adapter tries to remember the token but this token runs out after some time!
+So when using MFA this means that no new login can be done when the adapter is restarted because the token is invalid and the MFA code too!
+In this case the adapter will stay offline until you enter a new MFA code.

 ## Known working devices

 All devices should work from my current knowledge.
 But please check the logs or report any feature or new devices types that are not creating states (new device types needs to be added manually by me, so an issue is important).